mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 scout will have no mortgage and it will be all yours!

-SOC: SOC may never be increased if it would raise a Prole character’s SOC above 9.
+SOC: SOC may never be increased if it would raise a Prole character's SOC above 9.
 An unusable SOC increase is taken as a bonus Ship Share.

 Trader: You receive a Zdebr trader with 25% of the